Hydra9268/lightcycle/README.md

 const asyncDomManager = new AsyncDomManager();
 ```

-This modularity ensures that you can optimize your application by only including the necessary parts of Lightcycle.
+This modularity ensures that you can optimize your application by only including the necessary parts of Light Cycle.

 ### Example Code: